raw-lab/MetaCerberus/README.md

     ```

 - --instal option copies the script files to a custom folder and downloads database files
-- --pip option uses pip to install Cerberus from the local folder
+- --pip option uses pip to install MetaCerberus from the local folder
-- --conda option creates a conda environment named "cerberus" and installs cerberus with all dependencies in it
+- --conda option creates a conda environment named "MetaCerberus" and installs MetaCerberus with all dependencies in it
 - --help gives more information about the options

 ### 2) Install with pip from github